nightconcept/pai-gow-poker/project/TASK.md

 -   *(Example)* Decided to simplify House Way rule for Four of a Kind (7s-10s) to always keep together for MVP AI simplicity.
 -   *(Example)* Network latency on home server sometimes causes slight delay in state updates, acceptable for friends but monitor.
 -   *(Example)* Biome setup required specific VS Code settings adjustment.
--   **TODO (Cleanup):** Remove temporary "Place Bet" and "Start Game" buttons added to `apps/frontend/src/routes/+page.svelte` during Task 17 verification.
+-   **[x] TODO (Cleanup):** Remove temporary "Place Bet" and "Start Game" buttons added to `apps/frontend/src/routes/+page.svelte` during Task 17 verification.
 These should be replaced by proper UI elements in Tasks 18 & subsequent UI tasks.
-(Added: 2025-04-15)
+(Completed: 2025-04-15)
+-   **[x] TODO (Backend):** Implement handling for the `readyForNextRound` message sent by the frontend after round results are displayed (including Ace-High Push).
+This should transition the game state back to `Betting`.
+(Completed: 2025-04-15)